 HOW FAST CAN WOLVES RUN, AND HOW FAR DO THEY TRAVEL?

-Wolves trot at 5 miles per hour, but they can run in short bursts at up to 35 miles per hour.
+Wolves trot at an average of 5 miles per hour, but they can run in short bursts at up to 35 miles per hour.
 They can travel as much as 30 miles daily (sometimes more!) as they survey their territory and hunt for food.

 WHAT IS THE MAIN CAUSE OF WOLF MORTALITY?

 Human activity, including lethal management, is the number one cause of wolf mortality in areas with people.
 Territorial disputes are the second cause of mortality (wolves killing wolves).
 Canine parvo, distemper, and mange are also responsible for some mortality.

 HOW MANY PUPS ARE USUALLY BORN?

 The average litter is five pups.
 It can vary depending on the abundance of prey, wolf population density, and the size of available territory.

 How much do pups weigh when they are born?